 Always on the lookout for convenient weekend flights, we couldn’t be happier with the perfectly timed Saturday early morning flight from Edinburgh, putting us in Hamburg at 10.30am, and having until our return flight on Sunday at 10pm to explore the city, without having to take any leave from work.

 We found that 2 days in Hamburg was enough to check off the major sights of the city, although without spending time in any museums or galleries.
 If you prefer to take a leisurely pace through sight-seeing and catch the museums, 3 days would be sufficient.

 Stay & Travel

 We stayed at the Heikotel am Stadtpark hotel in the Winterhude area of Hamburg.
-A review of this hotel is coming up soon.

 We travelled around Hamburg by walking and public transport, using the metro U-Bahns and train S-Bahns.
 Hamburg had one of the easiest public transport systems we have ever used, and this is all you will need to get around the city.
 As always, we used Google Maps, to navigate, specifically how to get to the nearest U-Bahn or S-Bahn station, and which line to take to our destination.